When most people think of Ibiza they imagine crazy clubs and night life, fancy beach clubs, luxury yachts, stunning beaches and mesmerising sunsets.

 One of the things I enjoyed the most was the coastal walk from the campsite to the town of Santa Eularia d’es Riu which offered lots of opportunities to stop at small beaches en route for a swim and sunbathe.

-Alternative/ Hippie things to do in Ibiza
+Other Things to do in Ibiza

-I also checked out Ibiza Town, did you know that the old city, Dalt Vila, is UNESCO listed and one of the oldest cities in Europe.
-It’s got a cathedral, impressive 16th century fortifications, views and steep, white-washed warren of old streets to explore packed with galleries, boutiques and local amenities.
+Did you know that the old city, Dalt Vila, is UNESCO listed and one of the oldest cities in Europe.
+It’s got a cathedral, impressive 16th century fortifications, views and steep, white-washed warren of old streets packed with cafes, galleries and boutiques that are well worth exploring.

 Ibiza is a beautiful island with plenty of peaceful places to chill out, stunning natural beauty, magical vibes and a bohemian feel.
+There’s so much more to do here than just partying and clubbing – but is it still a good place for hippies?

 To be honest, the most hippie part of my trip was the campsite Camping La Playa with the funky, unique accommodation, sea views, beach bar parties, coastal walks, yoga and African dance classes.